Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

-BR: I had to appear before the National Planning Comission
+BR: I had to appear before the National Planning Commission

 RM: And hiring architects and surveyors

-BR: I learned a tremendous amount about bureacrasy.
+BR: I learned a tremendous amount about bureaucracy.

-BR: From the area along the Potomac, they were put on trailers and strapped with band of steel things on matresses, old matresses.
+BR: From the area along the Potomac, they were put on trailers and strapped with band of steel things on mattresses, old mattresses.
 And they were then brought to the National Arboretum.

 RM: The Arboretum is a swath of greenery nestled in among the warehouses and gas stations at the edge of Washington D.C.
 It’s where the old columns of the U.S. Capitol still are today.

 BR: When you’re walking up to the columns, located on a high area in the meadow of the Arboretum, they’re majestic.
 They’re huge columns.
 They of course are free-standing.
 They are really majestic.
 And there’s only one way of describing it.
 Majestic.

 Jess Schreibstein (JS): I could see them approaching from the field and they actually look pretty majestic.